The Stiff Leg Deadlift Alternative That Works Even Better (& 18 Others)

 An overweight woman with blue headband and black gloves wearing a matching grey activewear shirt, pants and shoes doing a reverse lunge with a bar and exercise balls in red, yellow, blue and purple colors are visible in the background in a gym with large window with a view of foggy outdoors.

 The reverse lunge is a great unilateral exercise that also addresses muscle imbalances in the legs.
 It is an excellent option to add to the variation in any lifters regimen as it reduces imbalances, mitigating the risk for injuries and ensuring hypertrophy.
-Those suffering chronic pain, similarly to those wondering why does my forearm hurt when I curl, are better off incorporating reverse lunges to bypass the pain.
+Those suffering chronic pain, similarly to those feeling pain when they curl their forearm, are better off incorporating reverse lunges to bypass the pain.

 • Addresses muscle imbalances: This exercise reduces muscle imbalances in the leg by bringing the non-dominant leg up to speed, thus mitigating the risk of injury.